 A lone protest vote against the uniformity of colour is a bright yellow tram circling the Ring boulevard.
-The Ring is where many of Vienna’s “must-see” buildings live and this is the municipal transport authority’s “sightseeing tram” – the Vienna Ring Tram.
+This is the municipal transport authority’s “sightseeing tram” – the Vienna Ring Tram.

 On board, you enjoy a 20-25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).
 This is not a hop-on, hop-off opportunity: it starts and ends at Platform C at the Schwedenplatz station (see map below), with two starts an hour.

 You can buy tickets on board, at station ticket offices or online.
 At the time of writing, a ticket cost €9 for adults and €4 for under 15s, with under 6s going free.
 The tram is also included in the Vienna Pass and one of the Vienna Sightseeing Bus packages.

 So is it worth it?

 If you have the time and energy, you’re better off seeing the Ring on foot for a true appreciation of the majesty of Hapsburg Vienna.
 You also travel part way around the Ring on normal trams, so can use these with standard tickets and get on and off as you desire.
 And the hop on, hop off sightseeing buses offer more comprehensive tours.